 Arterial blood gas interpretation has been made simple by an app called “Complete ABG.”
 “Complete ABG” is a freely available application in IOS and android platforms that provides a handy tool for interpreting the printout of arterial blood gas report.
 It also has option of calculating the anion gap if the electrolyte values are fed in.

 NeoMate and other apps provide dosages of drugs used in resuscitation.
 IBM Micromedex NeoFax is a comprehensive paid app which provides all the information as its printed version.
 DrugDoses is another paid app which mimics the drug dosage book published by the Royal Children’s Hospital, Melbourne, Australia.
-It incorporates drug doses, pediatric calculators, and PICU guidelines.
-The Harriet Lane handbook is a paid app with even more features including photographs and illustrations, and is ideal for pediatric trainees.
+It incorporates drug doses, paediatric calculators, and PICU guidelines.
+The Harriet Lane handbook is a paid app with even more features including photographs and illustrations, and is ideal for paediatric trainees.
 The British National Formulary also comes as a paid app.
 Depending on your budget and practice, it is worth subscribing to one of the apps.